Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 ### Data Handlers

-With the `api.js` file, you’ll be introducing the concept of a data handler.
+With the `api.js` file, you  introduce the concept of a data handler.
 Put simply, a data handler is a middle man of sorts that handles the communication between a data source and a data consumer.
 In your case, the data source is The Dog API and your data consumer is any component that wants information from the API, such as the `BreedList.jsx` component.

 You could, of course, just have the code directly in each component, which is fine for small projects.
 But as soon as you start to repeat this API handling code things start to get messy: